bgoonz/gists-revamp/by-extension/markdown/free-4-dev.md.md

 ## Font

-- [dafont](https://www.dafont.com/) - The fonts presented on this website are their authors’ property, and are either freeware, shareware, demo versions or public domain.
+- [dafont](https://www.dafont.com/) - The fonts presented on this website are their authors' property, and are either freeware, shareware, demo versions or public domain.
-- [Everything Fonts](https://everythingfonts.com/) - Offers multiple tools; <span class="citation" data-cites="font-face">@font-face</span>, Units Converter, Font Hinter and Font Submitter.
+- [Everything Fonts](https://everythingfonts.com/) - Offers multiple tools; @font-face, Units Converter, Font Hinter and Font Submitter.
 - [Font Squirrel](https://www.fontsquirrel.com/) - Freeware fonts that is licensed for commercial work.
 Hand-selected these typefaces and presenting them in an easy-to-use format.
-- [Google Fonts](https://fonts.google.com/) - Lots of free fonts that are easy and quick to install in a website via a download or a link to Google’s CDN.
+- [Google Fonts](https://fonts.google.com/) - Lots of free fonts that are easy and quick to install in a website via a download or a link to Google's CDN.
 - [FontGet](https://www.fontget.com/) - Has a variety of fonts available to download and sorted neatly with tags.

 ## Forms